Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/PerceptionCamera.md

 The Bounding Box 2D Labeler produces 2D bounding boxes for each visible object with a label resolved by the given ID Label Config.
 Bounding boxes are calculated using the rendered image, so only occluded or out-of-frame portions of the objects are not included.

+### Bounding Box 3D Ground Truth Labeler

+The Bounding Box 3D Ground Truth Labeler prouces 3D ground truth bounding boxes for each labeled game object in the scene.
+Unlike the 2D bounding boxes, 3D bounding boxes are calculated from the labeled meshes in the scene and all objects (independent of their occlusion state) are recorded.

 ### Object Count Labeler
 ```
 {